ivogeorg/mccord-chat/README.md

    1. Interesting (e.g. lateral) relationships between papers, lines of research, and research teams.
    2. Structure of human knowledge and [inductive bias](https://arxiv.org/pdf/1806.01261.pdf) in learning.
 4. Deep provenance of PDP concepts.
    1. Longitudinal construction dynamics of human consensus knowledge.
+5. Mine and answer scientific questions of interest, as stated in the CORD-19 homepage and paper.